 (Note: A full-time load in a ten-week period is six semester hours for undergraduate and three semester hours for graduate.)

-Term Enrollment and Flexible Enrollment Programs for Veterans Course Load Policy

-Normal course load in undergraduate and master's 8 week programs is considered a maximum of 6 semester hours.
-The Academic Advisor must approve all course loads over normal course load.
-Students, excluding DBA students, requesting to exceed normal course load must submit the Course Load Waiver form and meet the following requirements:
+Term Enrollment and Flexible Enrollment Programs for Veterans Course Load Policy must approve all course loads over normal course load.
+Students requesting to exceed normal course load must submit the Course Load Waiver form and meet the following requirements: